 Two unique historical novels set in an age of sophistication and style

-The action in the novel The Hours Before alternates between various European cites including London and Vienna at the turn of the century, while in The Arrow Chest you will find a dark, fatally romantic story, very ‘British’ in character and enhanced by a mysterious time-slip quality that refers back to much earlier Tudortimes.
+Let me introduce you to two unique, thought-provoking stories that take place in this exciting and intriguing period of history.
+The action in the novel The Hours Before alternates between the cities of London and Vienna at the turn of the century, while in The Arrow Chest you will find a dark, fatally romantic tale, very ‘British’ in character and enhanced by a mysterious time-slip quality that refers back to much earlier Tudor times.